How to Create an Effective Bill of Materials

 5. Regulate Access To The BOM

-The Bill of Materials will need to be viewed by several different people working on the project, but this doesn’t mean they’ll all need access to editing of the document.
+The Bill of Materials will need to be viewed by several different people working on the project, but this doesn’t mean they’ll all need access to editing the document.
 It’s best to limit the number of people who can edit the BOM to minimise human error.